xdave/bull-mq-transport/README.md

 This package is a work in progress.
 Features include:

+- [x] Pub/Sub-style events
-- [x] RPC-style request/response-style [complete]
+- [x] RPC-style request/response-style
+- [x] Optional BullMqRpcExceptionFilter filter that can pass the stack trace back to HTTP if needed
+  - [x] With provided Job options, retry & backoff, work
+  - [x] Configurable optional exception logging LogLevel
+  - [x] Optional RpcValidationPipe that exposes class-validator validation errors as RpcExceptions (also with more detail)
+- [x] Ability to provide more Job options (all supported)
+- [ ] Ability to provide more Queue options
-- [ ] Ability to provide more Queue, Worker, and Job options
+- [ ] Ability to provide more Worker options